Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public.

 1958 - The James and Sarah (Sally) Kirkpatrick House, 2104 Sheffield Drive, Kalamazoo MI.
 Commissioned 1956.
 3500sf.
 Designed with Gordon Chadwick, Lucia DeRespinis, Delores Engles, and Robert Rorich.
 The firm also did the interiors.
 Featured in McCalls Magazine, January 1959.
 Sold in 2016 to 2104 Sheffield Drive / David and Darci Corner.

-1961 - The O. Richard and Esther Johnson House, 39 Big Reed Path, Montauk NY.
+1961 - The O. Rudolph and Esther Johnson House, 39 Big Reed Path, Montauk NY.
 Designed with Gordon Chadwick.
-Sold for the first time in 2008 to Jonathan Horowitz.
+When the property was sold to owners who tore it down.
+Richard Johnson, son of the original owners, created a replica nearby and used Nelson's and Chadwick's plans plus salvage fron the original strucgture.
+Sold in 2008 to Rob Pruitt and Jonathan Horowitz.
 Sold in 2012 to Lauren Rottet.
-For rent in 2023.

 1969 - The Jonathan Housing Corporation Houses, Chaska, Minnesota.
 JHC was a conglomerate of a gas company, a chemical company, Standard Research Institute of Palo Alto, and the Jonathan Development Corporation.
 The settlement was supposed to comprise five villages, each with 7000 residents.
 Building began in 1967, and the city was to be completed in 1991.
 Jonathan was supposed to consist of several fixed house types, including a single-family house planned by Nelson and Chadwick that was to cost between $25,000 and $40,000.
 The house consisted of four modules, each with its own roof, which could then be arranged in different ways.
 At least five of the houses were built; an additional fifteen were planned.
 Status unknown.